24 Best Internship Offer Letter Examples (Free Templates)

 Assign a supervisor

 Next, a hiring manager should assign a supervisor with in-depth knowledge of the skills and qualifications required to fill the positions.
 First, supervisors should be informed of who the potential interns are.
 Next, the supervisor should review each intern’s resume to familiarize themselves with the selected candidates’ skills.
-Finally, the supervisor oversees interns’ work, evaluates him, and provides feedback on their progress.
+Finally, the supervisor oversees the interns’ work, evaluates them, and provides feedback on their progress.

 Send an official internship offer letter

-Step by Step Process of Creating the Letter
+Step-by-Step Process of Creating the Letter

 Address the recipient